yereverluvinunclebert/TenShillings-RC5-Widget-VB6/README.md

 <img width="829" height="520" alt="TenShillings" src="https://github.com/user-attachments/assets/07f63cb6-c0fe-4f70-ad02-b57a9ab18b58" />

+It is an example for how to create a simple single-image desktop widget in the style of the old Yahoo widget engine with a full preference utility, right click menu, an about image, a help image and tooltips.

 If you want a template for a more complex program with multi-function, clickable areas then try this program, https://github.com/yereverluvinunclebert/Panzer-CPU-Gauge-VB6

 BUILD: The program runs without any Microsoft plugins.

- Built using: VB6, MZ-TOOLS 3.0, VBAdvance, CodeHelp Core IDE Extender Framework 2.2 & Rubberduck 2.4.1, RichClient 5
+ Built using: VB6/TwinBasic, MZ-TOOLS 3.0, VBAdvance, CodeHelp Core IDE Extender Framework 2.2 & Rubberduck 2.4.1, RichClient 5

   ![vb6-logo-200](https://github.com/yereverluvinunclebert/Panzer-CPU-Gauge-VB6/assets/2788342/bf00fa3d-f1d4-417b-bc50-9446f2c3e674)